e271828e/Flight.jl/docs/notes/design/framework_spec.md

 (row 29).
 Decimation is a retention policy only: every boundary still runs, is still published to live readers, and still enters the trace.

-**Output-device bindings are snapshot-path bindings.** An output device (telemetry, the XPlane visualizer, disk streaming) consumes snapshots via [§10.3](#103-the-next-snapshot-wait) and addresses what it reads with [§14.4](#144-two-application-registers-over-one-plan)'s selectors — any cell, the diagnostic register admitting `get_local` entries and deep paths — resolved at attach against the `Build` with
+**Output-device bindings are snapshot bindings.** An output device (telemetry, the XPlane visualizer, disk streaming) consumes snapshots via [§10.3](#103-the-next-snapshot-wait) and addresses what it reads with [§14.4](#144-two-application-registers-over-one-plan)'s selectors — any cell, the diagnostic register admitting `get_local` entries and deep paths — resolved at attach against the `Build` with